 (The Reporting Communiqué/Communiqué) has been drafted and communicated to major related institutions and market participants for consultation.
 Trade reporting requirements are regulated through this regulation.
-The draft Communiqué is planned to be revised based on the proposals received from and finalized before end 2016.
+The draft Communiqué is planned to be revised based on the proposals received from and finalized in the 3rd Quarter of 2017.